StrongKey/FIDO-Server/CONTRIBUTING.md

 You must sign a Contribution License Agreement (CLA) before your Pull Request will be merged.
 This is a one-time requirement for StrongKey open-source projects in GitHub.
 You can read more about [Contribution License Agreements (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

-You can sign the StrongKey Contribution License Agreement by visiting [insert URL].
+If you would like to contribute to the FIDO2 Community Edition project:

+* If an individual, please sign and return the [Contributor License Agreement (CLA) for Individuals](https://github.com/StrongKey/FIDO-Server/blob/fido/FIDO2%20Community%20Edition%20Server%20by%20StrongKey-Individual.pdf).
+* If a corporate entity, please sign and return the [Contributor License Agreement (CLA) for Entities](https://github.com/StrongKey/FIDO-Server/blob/fido/FIDO2%20Community%20Edition%20Server%20by%20StrongKey-Entity.pdf).

 Use your GitHub account to login.

 ## Issues